Discover more from TeenDramaWhore

 Dawson’s Creek

 “Dawson’s Creek” originally ran on The WB from January 20, 1998, to May 14, 2003.
 TBS was the first network to air the series in syndication, but then “Dawson’s Creek” didn’t air on television at all until a relatively brief run on ABC Family (known as Freeform today).
-Pop TV has sporadically aired “Dawson’s Creek” over the years, but not in quite some time.
+Pop TV sporadically aired “Dawson’s Creek” over the years, but hasn’t in quite some time.

 Individual seasons of “Dawson’s Creek” are available for purchase, along with the complete series set, which I reviewed for TeenDramaWhore upon its release back in 2009.
 It has some flaws, just as the “Beverly Hills, 90210” sets do.